๐Ÿฅ–Linear Modeling Theory

 t-Statistic

-• Degrees of freedom matter: critical values depend on sample size, especially in small samples
+• Degrees of freedom matter: in simple linear regression, df=nโˆ’2df = n - 2.
+Critical values depend on this, especially in small samples where the t-distribution has heavier tails than the normal distribution.

 p-Value

-• Probability of extremity—the likelihood of observing your result (or more extreme) if the null hypothesis were true
+• Probability of extremity: the probability of observing a test statistic as extreme as (or more extreme than) yours, assuming the null hypothesis is true

 • Decision threshold: typically reject H0H_0 when p<0.05p < 0.05, indicating statistical significance

-• Not effect size: a tiny p-value doesn't mean a large or important effect—just a detectable one
+• Not effect size: a tiny p-value doesn't mean a large or important effect.
+With a huge sample, even trivially small effects become "significant."
+Always pair p-values with effect size measures.

-Compare: t-Statistic vs. p-Value—the t-statistic measures how far your estimate is from zero in standard error units, while the p-value converts that distance into a probability.
-Always report both: t tells the story, p makes the decision.
+Compare: t-Statistic vs. p-Value: the t-statistic measures how far your estimate is from zero in standard error units, while the p-value converts that distance into a probability.
+They contain the same information, just expressed differently.
+Always report both: t tells the magnitude of evidence, p frames the decision.

 Model Fit: How Well Does the Model Work?